 To be considered for acceptance to the Bridges to the Future pathway, candidates will need to have met all subject matter requirements.
 Many of these requirements can be satisfied through completing an undergraduate degree in the subject they wish to teach.
 However, there may be additional course requirements not satisfied by the major or degree; to complete these additional requirements, students are expected to meet with a subject matter advisor for further consultation.
 Click here for more information on subject matter requirements.

 You must complete the University of Massachusetts Amherst Graduate School application which is available online at www.umass.edu/gradschool.

 January 15 is the formal deadline for application.

-For questions about the Bridges to the Future program, or if you would like to make an advising appointment, please contact the Educator Information Office at (413) 545-2002 or email@example.com.
+For questions about the Bridges to the Future pathway, or if you would like to make an advising appointment, please contact the Educator Information Office at (413) 545-2002 or email@example.com.